AirPods: 3rd generation

 Apple announced the third generation AirPods on October 18, 2021.
-They feature an external redesign with shorter stems similar to AirPods Pro and use similar force touch controls.
-They include support for spatial audio and Dolby Atmos, IPX4 water resistance, skin detection and a case supporting MagSafe charging.
+They feature an external redesign with shorter stems, similar to AirPods Pro, and use similar force-touch controls.
+They include support for spatial audio and Dolby Atmos, IPX4 water resistance, ear detection and a case supporting MagSafe charging.
 Apple claims increased battery life, with AirPods lasting six hours and the charging case providing up to 30 hours.
-Preorders of the third generation AirPods began on October 18, 2021.
-The third generation AirPods were released on October 26, 2021, and are priced at $179.
+Preorders of the third-generation AirPods began on October 18, 2021.
+The third-generation AirPods were released on October 26, 2021, and are priced at $179.
 In September 2022, Apple released a $169 variant with a charging case lacking Qi and MagSafe charging compatibility.

 The model numbers for the third-generation AirPods are A2565 and A2564.

+AirPods 4

+Apple announced the AirPods 4 on September 9, 2024.
+They feature redesigned earbud control and speakers, the H2 chip, Bluetooth 5.3, IP54 dust resistance, and a smaller charging case that supports USB-C charging.
+A higher-end version features active noise cancellation and a charging case with a speaker for Find My tracking and compatibility with Qi and Apple Watch chargers.
+The charging case no longer has magnets to mount on MagSafe chargers due to its smaller size. iOS 26 added Live Translation with the active noise cancellation version when used with an iPhone that supports Apple Intelligence (Apple A17 chip or newer).

 Technical specifications

-All of the electronics and circuitry responsible for the audio drivers and Bluetooth transmission are stored entirely within the head of the AirPod.
-The battery is stored in the stem.
-The battery and circuit boards are connected via flex/ribbon cable.

 Compatibility

 AirPods are compatible with any device that supports Bluetooth 4.0 or higher, including Android and Windows devices, although certain features such as automatic switching between devices are only available on Apple devices using iCloud.

 The first-generation AirPods are fully compatible with iPhone, iPad, and iPod touch models with iOS 10 or later, Apple Watch models with watchOS 3 or later, and Mac models with macOS Sierra or later.

 The second-generation AirPods are fully compatible with devices running iOS 12.2 or later, macOS Mojave 10.14.4 or later, and watchOS 5.2 or later.

 The third-generation AirPods are fully compatible with devices running iOS 15.1 or later, iPadOS 15.1 or later, macOS Monterey 12.0 or later, and watchOS 8.1 or later.

+The AirPods 4 are fully compatible with devices running iOS 18 or later, iPadOS 18 or later, macOS Sequoia 15.0 or later, and watchOS 11 and later.